ietf-tapswg/draft-ietf-taps-transport-security/draft-pauly-transport-security.md

 - Security Feature: a specific feature that a network security layer provides to applications.
 Examples include authentication, encryption, key generation, session resumption, and privacy.
 A feature may be considered to be Mandatory or Optional to a TAPS implementation.

 - Security Protocol: a defined network protocol that implements one or more security features.
 Security protocols may be used alongside transport protocols, and in combination with one another when appropriate.

+- Session: an ephemeral security association between applications party to a session.

 # Current Transport Security Protocols